Allergic reactions caused by, for example, airborne allergens, may inflame the conjunctiva.

 With seasonal allergic conjunctivitis and perennial allergic conjunctivitis, there is a large amount of thin, watery discharge.
 At times the discharge is stringy.
 Vision is seldom affected.
 Many people have an itchy, runny nose.

 With vernal keratoconjunctivitis, the eye discharge is thick, stringy, and mucuslike.
-Unlike other types of allergic conjunctivitis, vernal keratoconjunctivitis often affects the cornea (the clear layer in front of the iris and pupil), and in some people painful, small, open sores (corneal ulcers Corneal Ulcer A corneal ulcer is an eye infection that causes an open sore on the cornea (the clear layer in front of the iris and pupil).
-Contact lenses, injuries, disorders, drugs, and nutritional deficiencies... read more ) develop.
+Unlike other types of allergic conjunctivitis, vernal keratoconjunctivitis often affects the cornea (the clear layer in front of the iris and pupil), and in some people painful, small, open sores (corneal ulcers Corneal Ulcer A corneal ulcer is an open sore on the cornea (the clear layer in front of the iris and pupil) that is usually caused by an eye infection.
+Contact lenses, injuries, disorders, drugs, and nutritional... read more ) develop.
 These ulcers cause deep eye pain with exposure to bright light (photophobia) and sometimes lead to a permanent decrease in vision.

 Allergic conjunctivitis treatment includes anti-allergy eye drops.
 Using chilled tear supplements and cold compresses and avoiding known allergens can help reduce symptoms.